 Run the fuel/emission hose under the neck of the intake and connect it to the remaining open port on the driver side of the intake, clamping the connection.

 It has been widely reported that the Steeda cold air intake will not fit with the Boss 302 manifold, but I'm happy to report that it darn sure will.
 Now don't get me wrong, it's not a slide it on and done type of deal, but you can make it fit.
 We didn't even cut anything.
 Yes, there is a .75" nitrous plate installed on this car, but I can't help but think that only made the fitment a bit more difficult; if anyke your time and have an extra set of hands around to help tighten clamps or hold the intake in place.
 Supposedly the JLT CAI fits a little better, we'll be finding out for sure soon.

 Oh, and don’t even bother trying to re-use your stock strut tower brace.
 We'll be trying several different varieties and listing which ones fit in the description of the Boss Manifold.

 EDIT: We now have the 2010 Track pack slash 2012 Boss 302 Strut Tower Brace set up and shipping daily!

 Because of the difference in airflow this intake provides, a custom tune will be necessary.
 We do have the required tune available as we speak, so no worries there!
 Load your new custom tune in your Mustang and start it up.
 It will sound a little angry at first as she re-learns everything, but it'll smooth right out and you’ll be on the road enjoying your newfound power!
-Speaking of power, we we're unable to get to the dyno, but we'll be posting #s as soon as we have the ability to do so.
+Speaking of power, we're unable to get to the dyno, but we'll be p #s as soon as we can do so.